SATs Prep for Parents: Building Confidence

 For children, SATs week often feels like the whole school holds its breath.
-The hall looks different — desks in rows, silence instead of chatter, adults walking quietly between tables.
+The hall looks different, with desks in rows, silence instead of chatter, and adults walking quietly between tables.
 Even if no one says "this matters," children sense the shift in energy around them.

 SATs can feel mysterious until you understand what's really being assessed.
 Here's the straightforward truth: